ftc8620-wormgearwarriors/BeepBeep/README.md

 2) Make sure this project builds and RR is working
 3) Fork BeepBeep into your own repo for easy modification and source control.
 4) In your fork of BeepBeep go to \<\>code and copy the URL, use it in next step.
-5) Add the BeepBeep Submodule Select the terminal tab in the bottom window and enter the commend:
+5) Add the BeepBeep Submodule - Select the terminal tab in the bottom window and enter the commend:
    `Git submodule add https://github.com/your-repo/BeepBeep.git`
-6) Common version of RoadRunner  To ensure the same version of roadrunner is used by the simulator and the physical robot we need to define the version in a single location.
+6) Common version of RoadRunner - To ensure the same version of roadrunner is used by the simulator and the physical robot we need to define the version in a single location.
 This is done at the top level of the project and creating a gradile file “build.RoardRunnerCommon.gradle” with the lines:

-    ```
+    ```java
        repositories {
            maven { url = 'https://maven.brott.dev/' }
        }